eflaherty/Projects/LC/diet/Foods_for_Me.md

 - Salad dressings - homemade with low histamine ingredients
 - Sesame oil
 - Sunflower oil - cold pressed
-- Tallow - if kept frozen, and thawed for individual use

 ## Spices & Herbs
 - Basil